Who are Millennials?

 How to Approach Influencers?

 The key to successful influencer marketing is to find influencers whose audience is similar to your target audience.
-It might look easy, but reaching out to influencers with proper homework is critical to convince them to associate with your brand, hence make sure you do extensive research to understand who will work best for you and what’s in it for them.
+It might look easy, but reaching out to influencers with proper homework is critical to convincing them to associate with your brand, hence make sure you do extensive research to understand who will work best for you and what’s in it for them.

 Let us look at a few examples of how some leading brands across the world have worked with Teni Panosian, who is a YouTube beauty guru, to engage their audience.